CapricanDRJ/HadesStarCommunityData/docs/corp/61902ac82b4e5d8b9740d8f783424bbf4f0c804602e644fcb3d6e0447457776f/index.md

 ```
 Have 401 K, dental, 0 days off, plenty of overtime, child labor recom
-mended, & remember you are expendable, we love you}
+mended, & remember you are expendable, we love you
 ```
 ### Whitestar Bonus ✅